bodo-ai/PyDough/documentation/dsl.md

 <!-- TOC --><a name="expressions"></a>
 ### Expressions

-So far, many different kinds of expressions have been noted in the examples for CALC, BACK, and contextless expressions.
+So far, many different kinds of expressions have been noted in the examples for `CALCULATE` and contextless expressions.
 The following are examples & explanations of the various types of valid expressions:

 ```py
 # Referencing scalar properties of the current collection